 A revocable trust is typically the primary dispositive document, because it avoids probate at the client’s death and provides a good vehicle for the management of assets in the event of the client’s incapacity.

-At the start of each new client relationship, our attorneys send an estate planning questionnaire (WILL PROVIDE DOCUMENT TO LINK TO NEW PAGE) and ask that it be completed and returned to us prior to the meeting.
+At the start of each new client relationship, our attorneys send an estate planning questionnaire and ask that it be completed and returned to us prior to the meeting.
 During the initial meeting, we discuss the client’s assets, determine who he/she wants to receive the assets after death and who he/she wants to be in charge of distributing the assets.
 We also work with the client to decide who will manage any property or make healthcare decisions in the event the client becomes unable to make decisions.
 If the client has minor or incapacitated children, it is important to select an appointed guardian should the need arise.
 At the conclusion of most initial meetings, we are able to provide the client an estimate of the fee to complete the estate planning process.

 Many times, a client’s retirement account is the most significant asset.
 Our estate planning attorneys counsel clients on how to direct the distribution of retirement accounts in an income tax efficient manner.
 We also advise clients on how to provide beneficiaries an interest in retirement assets without subjecting the assets to a beneficiary’s creditors.
 This involves an analysis of not only Arkansas law, but also the laws of the states in which the beneficiaries reside.